 Interview with Jamie Madigan, Author of The Psychology of Video Games

-Jamie Madigan is an expert on the psychology of video games who has appeared in numerous media publications and author of the blog The Psychology of Video Games.
+Jamie Madigan is an expert on the psychology of video games who has appeared in numerous media publications and author of the podcast The Psychology of Video Games.
 In this illuminating interview, Dr. Madigan discusses the profession of psychology and his place in the arena of industrial psychology.
-He is a life-long gamer and has brought that experience to the table during the gaming industry boom with a company called Game Spy Industries where he built web based services and products related to video games.
+He is a life-long gamer and has brought that experience to the table during the gaming industry boom with a company called Game Spy Industries, where he built web based services and products related to video games.

 What event or series of events led you to pursue psychology as a professional choice?

 I took some psychology courses in college and liked them.
-Two of my favorite professors taught in the Industrial-Organizational Psychology program there so I took some elective courses with them and asked if I could get involved with some of their research.
+Two of my favorite professors taught in the Industrial-Organizational Psychology program there, so I took some elective courses with them and asked if I could get involved with some of their research.
 They paired me with a graduate student working on his Ph.D. and I got interested in the field.
 I applied for grad school in I-O psychology and got into a program.

 Name 1 or 2 specific challenges you have faced in your career in psychology and the steps you took to overcome them?

 One is that a Master’s or Ph.D. is required to work in the field, and the solution to that was to get one.
-Another challenge that’s largely specific to I-O psychology is that my graduate program didn’t do a lot to teach us the fundamentals of business, even thought we’d be operating in one and would need to be able to talk to business people about their areas of expertise and concern.
+Another challenge that’s largely specific to I-O psychology is that my graduate program didn’t do a lot to teach us the fundamentals of business, even though we’d be operating in one and would need to be able to talk to business people about their areas of expertise and concern.
 Simple things like understanding a budget, profit/loss, Human Resources, etc. All of that I had to pick up through on-the-job experiences.
 It would have been wise to take more courses on this kind of thing when I had the chance.

 Can you give us an example of an interesting case or project that have worked on and your role in helping to achieve a positive outcome?